Technical Diploma in Animal Care - Level 2 - Full-time (North Devon)

 On your first day at college, you'll need to bring your GCSE certificates and details of any work experience you may have had to complete as part of your offer conditions for a place on the course.

-Learners can expect to pay an additional cost of £25 (approx.) for animal centre overalls.
+Learners can expect to pay an additional cost of £65 (approx.) for animal centre overalls as well as essential trips and visits.
 You will also need to have your own pair of wellington boots!

 Please contact the Advice & Guidance Centre on 01271 852422 for more information.